Azimuthal Dust Polarization from Aerodynamically Aligned Grains as Evidence for the Streaming Instability in Protoplanetary Disks: Discussion

 Another candidate is the so-called ``wrong" internal alignment with $\vect{B}$-RAT where the short axis of a grain is perpendicular to its angular momentum $\vect{J}$ and $\vect{J}$ is aligned to $\vect{B}$ at low-$\vect{J}$ attractors in the limit of slow internal relaxation \citep{Hoang2022ApJ...928..102H, Hoang2022AJ....164..248H}.
 As a result, the polarization is parallel to the $\vect{B}$-field.
 Under a toroidal $\vect{B}$-field for a disk, the polarization behaves as azimuthally aligned, effectively prolate grains that can satisfy the azimuthal variation in the polarization degree and direction in a disk \citep{Thang2024ApJ...970..114T}.
 While the two candidates cannot be distinguished by polarization morphology, it can be differentiated by the damping time.
 Short damping time due to high gas densities benefits the birdie-like alignment by stopping all spin, and puts $\vect{B}$-RAT at a disadvantage, since grains need to spin to maintain a magnetic moment from the Barnett effect.
 Several theoretical works have shown that the gas damping time is usually shorter than Larmor precession time in midplanes of disks \citep[e.g.][]{Tazaki2017ApJ...839...56T, Yang2021ApJ...911..125Y, Hoang2022AJ....164..248H}.

 Observationally, \cite{Fourkas2026ApJ...999....4F} demonstrated with Class I BHB 07-11 that the damping timescale tends to be shorter than the Larmor precession time for a wide range in potential grain structure, offering one case that favors birdie-like alignment.
-Intriguingly, \cite{Looney2025ApJ...985..148L} showed that the aligned grains in the Class 0 L1448 IRS 3 follows the Stokes~$I$ spiral in the high density regions, but their directions and polarization fraction change drastically in the low density, outer regions.
-The two cases here hints at a gas density dependence where $\vect{B}$-RAT operates in the low gas density regime while birdie-like alignment takes over in the high gas density regime.
+Intriguingly, \cite{Looney2025ApJ...985..148L} showed that the aligned grains in the Class 0 L1448 IRS3 follows the Stokes~$I$ spiral in the high-density regions, but their directions and polarization fraction change drastically in the low-density, outer regions.
+The two cases here hint at a gas density dependence where $\vect{B}$-RAT operates in the low gas density regime while birdie-like alignment takes over in the high gas density regime.
 However, in a low-density gas environment such as that of a debris disk, \cite{Hull2022ApJ...930...49H} found that grain alignment is inconsistent with magnetic alignment.
 Given the upper limit on polarization of approximately $1\%$, any alignment that does occur would be extremely poor, even if $\vect{B}$-RAT were the underlying mechanism.
-Several questions about alignment processes remain and more theoretical clarification is necessary.
+Several questions about alignment processes remain, and more theoretical clarification is necessary.

 At the same time, given the multitude of potential grain structures, observational tests are invaluable.
-Afterall, the grain shape and orientation are deduced immediately from the azimuthal variation in the polarization expected from axisymmetric disks and are relatively immune from assumptions of any alignment theory \citep{Yang2019MNRAS.483.2371Y, Mori2021ApJ...908..153M}.
-Searching for aligned grains and testing its dependence on the environment, for example, the gas density, evolutionary stage, or the $\vect{B}$-field morphology (constrained by other means), can provide tremendous insights.
+After all, the grain shape and orientation are deduced immediately from the azimuthal variation in the polarization expected from axisymmetric disks and are relatively immune from assumptions of any alignment theory \citep{Yang2019MNRAS.483.2371Y, Mori2021ApJ...908..153M}.
+Searching for aligned grains and testing their dependence on the environment, for example, the gas density, evolutionary stage, or the $\vect{B}$-field morphology (constrained by other means), can provide tremendous insights.